 Of course, the healthiest snacks would be whole-foods-based (think: chicken breast in lettuce wraps with sliced avocado, a small portion of soup, etc.), but I know you’re looking for on-the-go snacks, so that’s what I’ve listed here.

 - Veggie packs.
-Yes, I said portable, but veggie packs still count!
+This snack is as simple as it sounds – just raw veggies in a pack – but I’ve been told dozens of times by clients that this is one of the best health tips I offer!
 I use Stasher bags, make them all on Sundays, and I’m ready to go for the week!
-I personally have a veggie pack before any other snacks, to ensure I get my fiber, nutrients, and a boost of energy from veggies.
+I personally aim to have a veggie pack before any other snacks, to ensure I get my fiber, nutrients, and a boost of energy from veggies.
 Dip in hummus, guacamole, salsa, mustard, drizzle with olive oil and sea salt, or eat alone!